Winter Skin Care Routine: The Essential Oil Protocol for a Stronger Skin Barrier

 - 2 drops geranium essential oil

-- 1 drop of sandalwood essential oil
+- 1 drop sandalwood essential oil

 Apply before bed to help skin repair overnight.